 A wonderful winter warmer, Raclette is like a warm hug on a cold night.
 Great for sharing with friends, this recipe uses British Ogleshield cheese instead of your traditional Swiss raclette for a spin on this classic dish.

-Raclette is easy to customise with whatever toppings you fancy.
+Raclette cheese is easy to customise with whatever toppings you fancy.
 Serve on top of crispy potatoes, traditionally it is accompanied with boiled tatties, however we love that extra crunch and texture you get from a crispy potato.

 | Serves: however many you like